What does it mean to be financially stable?

 - Asking for a raise if you are long overdue

 - Get into the gig economy, like delivery app jobs

 - Sell your knowledge and expertise as a freelancer/consultant

 Making more money can help ensure you reduce financial struggles and can be more at peace.

 But be warned, you want to be careful not to fall into the lifestyle creep trap as you make more money either.

-A great way to become financially stable is start to educate yourself.
-Understanding money and budgeting may seem challenging, but it’s really not if you dedicate time to reading.
+A great way to become financially stable is to start to educate yourself.
+Understanding money and budgeting may seem challenging, but it’s really not if you dedicate time to learning.

-When you are informed about debt, investing, and budgeting — you’ll start making stronger future decisions and be more conscious of current financial moves.
+When you are informed about debt, investing, and budgeting — you’ll start making better future decisions and be more conscious of current financial moves.

 And yes, you can teach yourself this!